ibexa/documentation-user/docs/commerce/order_management/work_with_orders.md

 !!! note "Ordering virtual products"

-    If the order includes only virtual products then the Shipment and Shipping address sections are not available.
+    If the order includes only virtual products then the Shipment and Shipping address sections aren't available.
-    Virtual products don't require shipment when they are the only product in a purchase.
+    Virtual products don't require shipment when they're the only product in a purchase.

 ## Change order status